Please help us save the Shore Thing Legacy Forest and the Elwha River Watershed from more extractive logging!

 - Common School and Indemnity trust, so our local Jr Taxing Districts don’t take a financial hit.

-- Part of the Elwha watershed, feeding into Lake Sutherland.
+- Part of the Elwha watershed, feeding into Lake Sutherland

 - Adjacent to marbled murrelet nesting sites